 Authentication and Authorization in EES capability exposure to EAS: EES shall be able to provide mutual authentication with EAS over EDGE-3 Interface.
 EES shall be able to determine whether EAS is authorized to access EES’s services and expose EEC Capabilities.
 The Edge application architecture shall support EASs to obtain user's authorization in order to access to user's sensitive information (e.g. user's location).

-NOTE1: The corresponding security requirements defined in TS 23.558 is AR-5.2.6.2-a/d/e/f/g.
+NOTE1: The corresponding security requirements defined in TS 23.558 is AR-5.2.6.2-a/b/d/e/f/g.

 5.1.2 Interface security